AndreyMarchuk/chamber/README.md

 For detailed info about using chamber, read [The Right Way To Manage Secrets](https://aws.amazon.com/blogs/mt/the-right-way-to-store-secrets-using-parameter-store/)

+## Customizations:
+- Service / key names casing is not adjusted (originally service name was lowercased and key name was uppercased)
+- Export and list commands are now recursive, which provides support for nested parameter groups for your app

 ## 2.0 Breaking Changes

 Starting with version 2.0, chamber uses parameter store's path based API by default.
 Chamber pre-2.0 supported this API using the `CHAMBER_USE_PATHS` environment variable.
 The paths based API has performance benefits and is the recommended best practice by AWS.